heinzwittenbrink/slides-editorial-processes/lecture-3.md

 On the one hand, standards can be used to measure whether the content being produced now is actually of the quality it should be.
 Above all, however, content strategists can ensure that an organization's content is of a certain quality by working on the joint definition of standards.
 Of course, simply selecting standards is not enough; it's also about who is responsible for meeting those standards and how to get an organization to actually implement them.

-In her book Managing Chaos, Sarah Welchman writes extensively about standards, which she sees as one of the pillars of digital governance.
+In her book Managing Chaos [@welchmanManagingChaosDigital2015], Sarah Welchman writes extensively about standards, which she sees as one of the pillars of digital governance.
 She is not only concerned with content but with every form of action in digital markets, but the relationship to content is relatively clear.
 Welchman is primarily concerned with the question of who is responsible for compliance with standards.
 Content strategists are needed to become aware of the relevance of standards for content in the first place, but they are not usually in a position of power to actually set these standards.
 As a rule, this actually requires the leadership of an organization that must specify which standards must or must not be adhered to for publications.
 The task of content strategists is then to make it clear that these decisions must be made and to ensure that they are taken into account in the production of content.
 For example, they have to argue how much manpower is required to follow a certain standard, and they have to advocate, for example, that appropriate training takes place in the company.
 Content strategists are then something like the guardians of standards in the company.
 Even if they are not solely responsible for setting standards, creating the conditions for their compliance and ensuring that they are adhered to on an ongoing basis, they must ensure that these standards are implemented in practice.
 Operationally, compliance with the standards is the task of editorial teams.
 Here we can see how closely content strategy and editorial work are linked.

 Standards should not be confused with guidelines or style guides, which refer to formal details or to the fact that it is easy to determine whether certain criteria are met.
 The style guides define how certain standards are achieved&mdash;they are rooted in the standards, so to speak&mdash;but as such they only define whether these standards are implemented.
 This is easy to distinguish in the case of scientific standards, for example.
 The scientific standard includes correct citation, i.e. citing the source for all statements and showing where it can be found.
 However, whether this requirement is implemented by adhering to the APA citation guidelines, as we do here in the degree program, or by using others, e.g. the Chicago Manuel of Style, is a matter for a style guide.
 In the same way, it is a standard to reach users in a certain situation in the appropriate way and not to discriminate against them.
 This can then result in statements in the style guide, e.g. for addressing users, as we know from the media and other companies.
 However, these style guide rules alone do not form the standard.
 The standard should also be formulated as such.
 The transitions here are of course fluid.
 :::